slashnot/react-synapse/README.md

 - Redux: Actions, reducers, action creators, middleware, selectors
 - Context API: Provider wrappers, consumer hooks, memoization

-With `react-set-signal`, you get a simple, intuitive API:
+With `react-synapse`, you get a simple, intuitive API:

 ```javascript
 // That's it!
 No providers, no reducers, no actions